nongrata081/ai-ideas/ai-ideas-nextra/pages/safe-portal.en-US.md

 # SAFe portal

+Latest ideas:

+Inspect the entire user's codebase (e.g. an AI app, with data, ml, etc.), identify what a developer is trying to achieve, verify against best practice (or entire SAFe framework), and provide feedback (dashboard, render errors, suggest fixes).

+Start agents locally to perform the job? :)

+1. Scan repo
+2. Identify developer's intent
+3. Suggest implementation / improvement
+4. Implement (with agents?)

+Or imagine from 1 OKR:

+- Planning series of releases
+- breakdown with details according to SAFe (as detailed as possible)
+- implement (develop, with tests, etc)
+- run locally

+---

 Create a single open source tool with GUI that would make it easy to plan and execute an enterprise according to [SAFe](https://scaledagileframework.com/#full).

 ## Key ideas: